Hello, I'm Michael Fuller

 When they tell me, "I have arranged plenty of time with the landowner to get certainty on all the matters above", then I'm interested in helping fund the project.

-Most real estate agents and sellers have not heard of the concept "developer's price for developer's certainty".
+Most real estate agents and land owners don't understand the concept "developer's price for developer's certainty".

-Instead they think because their land can be developed it must be worth much more.
-Unfortunately it's not worth any more than it is until someone makes it worth more by getting development approval, obtaining pre-sales to test the market, arranging debt and equity funding to settle the land and build, dealing with consultants such as town-planners, land surveyors, architects, geo technicians, quantity surveyors, valuers, council officers....the list goes on.
+Instead they think because their land has some potential due to zoning that it must be worth much more.
+Unfortunately it's not worth any more than it's unimproved value until someone makes it worth more by obtaining the necessary approvals, pre-sales to test the market, arranging debt and equity funding to settle the land and build, dealing with consultants such as town-planners, land surveyors, architects, geo technicians, quantity surveyors, valuers, council officers....the list goes on.

-If you are prepared to help us get some certainty, and if your site really is that good, then we want to pay you more.
+If you are prepared to help us get some certainty, and if your land/home/site really is that good, then we want to pay you more.
+It's that simple.

-Instead, our landowners let us do all the hard work, spend the money and work with our hand-picked consultants to verify the true value of the land i.e. get the DA approval, building approvals etc. This can take as little as 6 months and as much as 18 months or more depending on the type of project.
+Instead, our landowners let us do all the hard work, spend our money and work with our hand-picked consultants to verify the true value of the land.
+This can take as little as 6 months and as long as 18 months or more depending on the type of project.

 Enjoy the benefit of a developer's expertise, contacts and time to enhance the value of your property without the risk of doing it yourself.